-There is not much new in my zone 4 to 5 Ottawa gardens this third week of August, a new (orange) color of coneflower, pink garden phlox and a new flush of roses…
+There is not much new in bloom in my zone 4 to 5 Ottawa gardens this third week of August.
+A new orange color of coneflower, pink garden phlox and a fresh flush of roses prevail…

-The pink and red coneflowers are still quite striking (although they were a little beat down by the storm we had just before I took their picture) and the yellow pom poms are still brightening up the back of a bed…
+The pink and red coneflowers are still quite striking.
+They were a little beat down by the storm we had just before I took their picture.
+The yellow pom poms of the false sunflowers are still brightening up the back of a bed…

 This week in my clients’ gardens I took some pictures of some awesome containers of annuals.
 Annuals are always great this time of year to fill in with their pops of color.
 The shades of purple in the last ones really caught my eye…